 Want to stop reading and start living?
 Call your closest clinic today and make an appointment.
-Otherwise, the answers the the 9 most asked questions about heel pain and plantar fasciitis are revealed below.
+Otherwise, keep reading the answers to the 9 most asked questions about plantar fasciitis revealed below.

-- How long does it take to recover from Plantar Fasciitis ?
+How long does it take to recover from Fasciitis?

 Heel pain can be a terribly debilitating condition that can last for years if untreated.
 Every day we see people who have been told by their family doctors that there is no treatment available and it will go away eventually.
 This can be true.
 In a fair number of cases, plantar fasciitis will go away eventually without treatment.
 ‘Eventually’ though, could mean literally years and years of pain and disability.
-Even then, it is very likely to recur after a time.
+Even then, it is very likely to keep recuring after some time.

 This condition is one that predominately affects adults.
 If the pain that you are researching is heel pain in a child, please see our section on Sever’s Disease.

-What Is Plantar Fasciitis & How To Treat It?
+What Is Fasciitis & How To Treat It?